-Areas of improvement to strengthen the program have been identified.
-A comprehensive review of the Centre City Levy program is underway as part of the 2016 Industry/City Work Plan that was directed by Council in 2016 January.
-As part of the Established Areas Strategy, this review is being done in collaboration with the development industry, the business community, and Administration to consider opportunities to improve and enhance the program.
+To improve the strength of the overall program, a comprehensive review of the Centre City Levy program will continue as a priority through 2017 within the Industry/City Work Plan.
+As part of the Established Areas Strategy, this review is being done in collaboration with the development industry and the business community to consider opportunities to improve and enhance the program.
 This involves reviewing the success of the current program, evaluating the levy rates, and examining how and when the collected funds are used.
-Any proposed changes are anticipated to be brought to Council through the SPC on Planning and Urban Development by the end of Q2 2017.
+Understanding the changes in the MGA regulations regarding levies and the potential City Charter will have influence over any proposed program changes, and monitoring of those developments is ongoing.
+Any proposed Centre City Levy program changes are anticipated to be brought to Council through the SPC on Planning and Urban Development, likely in 2018.